scality/Zenko/docs/docsource/operation/Introduction/supported_clouds+services.rst

 * Network File System (NFS)

-  |product| can ingest data and metadata from NFS sources, using a simple Orbit
+  |product| can ingest data and metadata from NFS sources, using a simple
-  configuration process or from the command line.
-Because NFS does not maintain an object-store namespace, |product| extrapolates one using out-of-band updates.
+  |product| GUI configuration process or from the command line.
+Because NFS does
+  not maintain an object-store namespace, |product| extrapolates one using out-of-band updates.

 * Amazon Web Services (AWS)

-  |product| can ingest data and metadata from AWS sources, using a simple Orbit
+  |product| can ingest data and metadata from AWS sources, using a simple
-  configuration process or from the command line.
-Because AWS's object-store namespace is not accessible to customers, |product| queries Amazon buckets and extrapolates its own namespace using out-of-band updates.
+  |product| configuration process or from the command line.
+Because AWS's
+  object-store namespace is not accessible to customers, |product| queries Amazon buckets and extrapolates its own namespace using out-of-band updates.

 Other sources are under development.